 For example, when the S&P (the agency issuing the S&P 500 – an index comprised of 500 large companies having common stock listed on the NYSE or NASDAQ) upgraded India’s credit rating from “negative” to “stable”, the NIFTY defied all odds and crossed the 8050 level.

 Friedberg Direct Offers You

-- Free educational tools like Sharp Trader, webinars, video tutorials and more
+- Free educational tools, webinars, video tutorials and more

 - Technical customer service via email, live chat and phone